Monitoring data

 Phosphorus

-Phosphorous levels in Wilson Inlet tended to be below the guideline value.
-The guideline values are an indication of the approximate phosphorous levels that may impact the health of an estuary.
+Phosphorus levels in Wilson Inlet tended to be below the guideline value.
+The guideline values are an indication of the approximate phosphorus levels that may impact the health of an estuary.

 The central deeper zone had phosphate levels above the guideline in the bottom layer when the bar was open.
 This was most likely due to the release of nutrients including phosphate from the sediments during very low oxygen (anoxic) conditions caused by stratification.